 Euro Disney opens on 12th April.

-Comedian Frankie Howerd dies on 19th April.
+The comedian Frankie Howerd dies on 19th April, aged 75.

 A charity concert to raise funds for AIDS projects is held at Wembley Stadium on 20th April as a tribute to Freddie Mercury.